mjhm/async_tde/README.md

 2. Clone this repository locally.
 3. "cd" into the cloned repository.
 4. Install the dependencies with "npm install"
-5. Run the tests "npm test" -- (Four tests will fail.
+5. Run the tests "npm test" -- (Five tests will fail.
 This is expected.)
 6. Read the comments above the tests in "async_tde/util/fsutil_test.coffee"